 How will she find someone suitable, and if the potential match is not a convert, how will they deal with the cultural differences?

 For female converts, finding a potential partner is actually not very difficult.

 To be frank, a convert Muslim woman will usually appeal to many Muslim men because she is likely to be practicing her deen fully, or thet will think they can guide her, or for other unreligious reasons (such as positive racism).

-On the other hand, there may be opposition from some Muslim men, maybe because their family is distrustful of someone not brought up Muslim, or that they want to marry within their own culture for fear of possible cultural conflicts, or what other people might think.
+On the other hand, there may be opposition from some Muslim men, maybe because their family is distrustful of someone not brought up from a Muslim family, or that they want to marry within their own culture for fear of possible cultural conflicts, or what other people might think.

-Sister Asiya, however, wisely pointed out the first real challenge for a female convert is to find a wali (as it is unlikely she has any Muslim male relatives/ guardians):
+However, Sister Asiya wisely pointed out that the first real challenge for a female convert is to find a wali (as it is unlikely she has any Muslim male relatives/ guardians):